 Assistant Professor of Voice and Opera; Director of Lyric Opera

-As a specialist of contemporary opera, Professor Hutchings essayed the role of Timothy Cratchit in the world premiere of God Bless Us Every One, a Christmas opera by Thomas Pasatieri, at Dicapo Opera Theatre in New York City.
+As a specialist of contemporary opera, Mr. Hutchings essayed the role of Timothy Cratchit in the world premiere of God Bless Us Every One, a Christmas opera by Thomas Pasatieri, at Dicapo Opera Theatre in New York City.
 He can be heard as Soldier #1 in the world premiere recording of this work, published under Albany Records.
 Other performances of new works have included the title role in Evan Mack’s Roscoe (libretto based on Pulitzer Prize winner, William Kennedy’s novel of the same title) with Opera Saratoga, and Biceps Guy in another Evan Mack opera Beach and Moan with Hartford Opera Theater.
 In 2015, Mr. Hutchings will assist in the creation of the role of Keith in Sarah Hutchings’ The Broken Land.

-Students of Professor Hutchings have performed with Chicago Summer Opera, Ash Lawn Opera, Opera Breve, Pensacola Opera, Emerald City Opera, College Light Opera, Oberlin in Italy, Finger Lakes Opera, the Franco-American Vocal Academy, the Accademia Vocale Lorenzo Malfatti in Lucca, Italy, and the Russian Opera Workshop at the Academy of Vocal Arts in Philadelphia, Pennsylvania.
+Students of Mr. Hutchings have performed with Pittsburgh Opera, Chicago Summer Opera, Ash Lawn Opera, Opera Breve, Pensacola Opera, Emerald City Opera, College Light Opera, Oberlin in Italy, Finger Lakes Opera, the Franco-American Vocal Academy, the Accademia Vocale Lorenzo Malfatti in Lucca, Italy, and the Russian Opera Workshop at the Academy of Vocal Arts in Philadelphia, Pennsylvania.
 Many of the same students have also won prizes at the district and regional levels at the National Association of Teachers of Singing student auditions.